Dmitrii-I/fx/README.md

-Scripts to collect and analyze FOREX tick data
+Functions to collect and analyze FOREX tick data